TESI Curriculum Module: Mechanical Engineering Summer Program

 The TryEngineering Summer Institute is a program from IEEE, the world’s largest professional association for the advancement of technology.
 Our more than 417,000 members in 160 countries, including more than 120,000 student members, help us provide the trusted "voice" for engineering, computing and technology information around the globe via highly-cited publications, conferences, technology standards and professional and educational activities.
 Our curriculum is created specifically for this program by IEEE STEM summer specialists.

-- NASA's Johnson Space Center (Texas A&M students)
+- NASA's Johnson Space Center (Rice University students)

 - Con Edison power station, New York City (Vaughn College students)

 "The overall experience was awesome and I would definitely recommend it to my friends.
 Some of the highlights: the flight simulator and the field trip to the World Trade Tower and ConEdison.
 Getting out and about was nice and it took the classroom to the real world." - former student

 TryEngineering Summer Institute gives teens the opportunity to explore a variety of engineering disciplines in a fun, hands-on way.
 The program is ideal for students who are considering a degree or career in engineering, as well as for those that are curious to learn more.
 Whether your teen is brand new to engineering, or has taken a few classes in school, every student will have fun tackling a variety of engineering design challenges while developing skills in engineering, communication, and consensus-building.
 The program is designed by IEEE STEM summer specialists specifically for our TryEngineering Summer Institute.

 Students participate in team-based, hands-on design challenges, hear from and interact with working engineers, and experience exciting off-campus field trips to local engineering sites.

 The program is perfect for those who want to: